Sunday, August 25, 2024

 Just in front of the bridge in the photo is the pontoon where large boats like barges are

 able to moor.
-A concrete quay along the bank seems designed for short day stops.
+A concrete quay along the bank seems designed for shorter day stops.

 Ian and Lisette on Catherina Elisabeth showed up mid-afternoon on August 9 after a very warm cruising day with some delays, so we were able to trade stories over docktails.
 All-in-all, our stay in Fragnes was light on sightseeing and heavier on socializing.
 Sunday August 11 was a particularly pleasant day.
 On Saturday we were contacted by our nephew Andy, middle son of Lon's younger brother Guy.
 Andy had been in Europe for work.
 He and his girlfriend had tacked on a bit of vacation and wanted to drive from Zurich to spend Sunday afternoon with us.
 Four hours plus of driving each way was above-and-beyond the call of duty for family, but they did it.
 What a treat to meet Mel and spend time with the both of them.